 As the name suggests, Subterranean Termites live underground.
 They are the most destructive termite species.
 They typically enter structures through earth to wood contact, and cracks in the foundation or concrete walls.
 They are also capable of building mud tubes to reach up to the wood of the structure.

 Subterranean termites will forage through the soil, hundreds of feet from their nest.
 They are the most common type of termite found in California.
 The queen termite can live more than 25 years and can produce 2,000 eggs per day.
 A single colony may have more than 1,000,000 termites.

 They are attracted to moisture and heat so they will often be found near plumbing, water heaters, floor heaters, and fireplaces.
 Signs of a Subterranean Termite infestation include mud tubes, evidence of swarmers, and wood damaged with a honeycombed appearance which include hollow sections of wood packed with mud.

 If you notice any of these signs at your home or business, it is important to call McCauley right away.

-The first step to protect your home from termites is to call McCauley Agricultural & Pest Service to request a free termite inspection.
+The first step to protect your home from termites is to call McCauley Ag & Pest Service to request a free termite inspection.
 The purpose of the inspection is to look for accessible evidence of termites or other wood destroying organisms, including carpenter bees, wood boring beetles, carpenter ants, and wood destroying fungus.
 The inspector is required to report evidence of termites and the other wood destroying organisms.
 He is also required to report the damage caused by these organisms, and conditions on the property that create a vulnerability to these organisms.